‘Pakistan’s moment in Washington’

-This is apropos three letters to the Editor from this writer carried by the newspaper on Thursday, Friday and yesterday.
-Insofar as US-Pakistan bilateral relationship is concerned, it important to note that security cooperation has also played a pivotal role.
+This is apropos four letters to the Editor from this writer carried by the newspaper on Thursday, Friday, Saturday and yesterday.
+President Trump’s Washington now, in my view, appears willing to reward Pakistan for supporting US strategic interests.

-Pakistan’s recent handover of ISIS operatives to US authorities was widely praised in Washington’s counterterrorism circles, reinforcing Pakistan’s image as a partner rather than a spoiler in global security efforts.
-These moves have coincided with IMF aid being disbursed to Islamabad without the usual political roadblocks, suggesting a Washington-brokered softening of lender attitudes.
+Islamabad has also revived its traditional role as a mediator between Washington and Beijing, with Trump himself noting that Pakistan “knows Iran very well, better than most,” using its intelligence networks to help avert broader conflict.
+Analysts view this as Pakistan stepping back into its Cold War-era niche of a trusted go-between in great power diplomacy.

-Above all, President Trump has been unusually vocal in his praise for Pakistan’s military prowess.
+For the first time in decades, the stars seem aligned for Pakistan in Washington.
+Favorable optics and warm words must now be translated into tangible benefits: expanded trade, accelerated military modernization, strategic technology transfers, and above all, economic revitalization that lifts millions of Pakistanis out of poverty.
+Diplomatic goodwill is fleeting, and Pakistan’s history is littered with missed chances and squandered advantages.

 Copyright Business Recorder, 2025